Approximate Circular Pattern Matching: Introduction

-As in the standard pattern matching setting, a single surplus or missing letter in $P$ or in~$T$ may result in many occurrences being missed.
+As in the standard pattern matching setting, a single changed, surplus, or missing letter in $P$ or in~$T$ may result in many occurrences being missed.
 In bioinformatics, this may correspond to a single-nucleotide polymorphism; in image processing, this may correspond to data corruption.
-Thus, a relatively large body of work has been devoted to practically fast algorithms for \emph{approximate} CPM; see~\cite{DBLP:journals/prl/AyadBP17,DBLP:journals/bmcbi/AyadPR16,DBLP:conf/isbra/AzimIRS15,DBLP:journals/almob/BartonIP14,DBLP:conf/lata/BartonIP15,DBLP:journals/jea/FredrikssonN04,DBLP:journals/jea/HirvolaT17,DBLP:journals/tjs/HoOK18} and references therein.
-All previous results for approximate CPM are average-case upper bounds or heuristics, except for the work of Charalampopoulos et al.~\cite{DBLP:journals/jcss/Charalampopoulos21}.

-Here, like in the previous works on approximate CPM, we consider two well-known metrics on strings: the Hamming distance $\Ham$ (the number of mismatches for two equal-length strings, otherwise equal to $\infty$) and the edit distance $\ed$ (the minimum number of insertions, deletions, and substitutions required to transform one string into the other).
+We consider two well-known metrics on strings: the Hamming distance $\Ham$ (the number of mismatches for two equal-length strings, otherwise equal to $\infty$) and the edit distance $\ed$ (the minimum number of insertions, deletions, and substitutions required to transform one string into the other).
 For two strings $U$ and $V$, an integer $k>0$, and a string metric $d$, we write $U =_k^d V$ if $d(U,V) \le k$ and $U \approx_k^d V$ if there exists a rotation $U'$ of $U$ such that $U' =_k^d V$.
+We define

-We define $\cycoc{d}{k}(P,T) = \{\, i\,:\, P \approx_k^d T[i \dd j) \ \text{for some}\ j \ge i\}$; we call it the set of \emph{circular $k$-mismatch ($k$-edit) occurrences of $P$ in $T$} if $d=\delta_H$ ($d=\delta_E$, respectively).
-We omit the $d$-superscript when it is clear from the context.
+we call $\cyc{d}{k}(P,T)$ the set of \emph{circular $k$-mismatch ($k$-edit) occurrences of $P$ in $T$} if $d=\delta_H$ ($d=\delta_E$, respectively).
+We may omit the $d$-superscript when it is clear from the context.
 Next, we formally define four variants of $k$-approximate CPM; see \cref{fig:ex} for an example.

-\defproblem{$k$-Approximate CPM: $k$-Mismatch CPM and $k$-Edit CPM}{ A text $T$ of length $n$, a pattern $P$ of length $m$, a positive integer $k$, and a distance function $d$: $d=\Ham$ for $k$-Mismatch CPM and $d=\ed$ for $k$-Edit CPM. }{ ({\bf Reporting}) $\cycoc{d}{k}(P,T)$.\\ ({\bf Decision}) An arbitrary position $i \in \cycoc{d}{k}(P,T)$, if any exists. }
+\defproblem{$k$-Approximate CPM: $k$-Mismatch CPM and $k$-Edit CPM}{ A text $T$ of length $n$, a pattern $P$ of length $m$, a positive integer $k$, and a distance function~$d$: $d=\Ham$ for $k$-Mismatch CPM and $d=\ed$ for $k$-Edit CPM. }{ ({\bf Reporting}) $\cyc{d}{k}(P,T)$.\\ ({\bf Decision}) An arbitrary position $i \in \cyc{d}{k}(P,T)$, if any exists. }

-\paragraph*{Our upper bounds.} A summary of the best previous and new worst-case upper bounds on approximate CPM for strings over a polynomially-bounded integer alphabet (we omit ``polynomially-bounded'' henceforth) is provided in \cref{tab:res_ub}.